-Moneywort is a introduced perennial non-climbing vine - a creeper that grows up to 3 feet long on light green ridged stems that frequently branch.
+Moneywort is a introduced perennial non-climbing vine - a creeper that grows along the ground on light green ridged stems, up to 3 feet long, that frequently branch.
 It is in the same genus as the plants called Loosestrifes.

 The leaves are roundish, but with a short stubby sharp tip, opposite, with smooth margins, hairless surfaces and on very short stalks.
 The upper surface does have reddish-brown dots.

 The inflorescence is a series of stalked flowers that rise from leaf axils, usually in pairs, one from each of the opposite leaves.

 The flowers are solitary, about 1 inch wide with stalks about the same length as the leaves.
 The corolla is yellow, splitting in 5 deeply cut petals with lobes that can be pointed to acutely rounded.
 The corolla lobes are streaked with black resin canals.
 The five yellow stamens each face their petal and are joined at the base to form a small fleshy nectary ring in the center of which is a yellow-green ovoid ovary with a single style which is short and placed directly below the anthers.
 The stamen filaments have tiny golden hairs.
 False stamens (Staminodes) are absent.
 The outer green calyx has 5 sepals, heart shaped, and are also streaked with resin canals.

 Seed: Flowers do not form seeds as they are sterile to their own pollen as well as pollen from other plants.
 The plant spreads by node rooting along the stem and has no need to produce seeds.

 Habitat: A somewhat moist site is needed and this allows roots to form from buds at the leaf stalks.
 As the plant does not set seed, this is its means of further propagation and the source of the various alternate common names alluding to creeping.
 The roots have slender rhizomes.
 Full sun produces the most flowers.
 Partial shade is tolerated.